UCSC faculty, staff and currently enrolled students. Community patrons and UC alumni should consult with their local public library.

 Once you have been billed for an item, you will be blocked from using Interlibrary Loan and other library services.

 When you return billed items, the replacement fee will be waived.
-The billing fee will NOT be waived.
+The processing fee will NOT be waived.
 Please allow up to one business day for the removal of replacement fees.
+Note: If the item is more than six months overdue AND/OR the lending library has already replaced the item, the replacement fee may not be refundable.

 If you would like to contest your fees, please complete the Billing Appeal Form.